Date Last Updated: 10th June 2022

-The Blue Flag Program is owned and run by the Foundation for Environment Education (FEE) based in Denmark.
-The BF for 2016 has been awarded to 4154 beaches and marinas in 49 countries across Europe, South Africa, Morocco, Tunisia, New Zealand, Brazil, Canada and the Caribbean.
+The BF for 2021 has been awarded to 4820 beaches and marinas in 49 countries across Europe, South Africa, Morocco, Tunisia, New Zealand, Brazil, Canada and the Caribbean.

 It adopts a sustainable development of beaches and marinas through strict criteria with water quality, environment education and information, environment management and safety apart from other services.